shenxianpeng/blog/source/_posts/2020/08/udpate-jira-server-account-avatar-with-rest-api.md

 ## Backgroud

-When you are using server account in CI/CD, if you want to updat the server account avatar to looks professional on Jira but you can't login with server account to update the avatar. you could use Jira REST API to do this.
+When you are using a server account for CI/CD, if you want to make the server account avatar to looks professional on Jira update but the server account may not allowed to log to Jira, so you can not update the avatar though GUI, you could use Jira REST API to do this.

-I assume you have an account called robot. here are the examples of how to update.
+I assume you have an account called `robot`, here are the examples of how to update though REST API.

 ## Example in Python